 Is Sirius XM Destined for Greatness?

-Investors love stocks that consistently beat the Street without getting ahead of their fundamentals and risking a meltdown.
-The best stocks offer sustainable market-beating gains, with robust and improving financial metrics that support strong price growth.
-Does Sirius XM fit the bill?
-Let's take a look at what its recent results tell us about its potential for future gains.
+Every investor can appreciate a stock that consistently beats the Street without getting ahead of its fundamentals and risking a meltdown.
+The best stocks offer sustainable market-beating gains, with improving financial metrics that support strong price growth.
+Let's take a look at what Sirius XM's (NAS: SIRI) recent results tell us about its potential for future gains.

 What the numbers tell you

 The graphs you're about to see tell Sirius XM's story, and we'll be grading the quality of that story in several ways.

 Growth is important on both top and bottom lines, and an improving profit margin is a great sign that a company's become more efficient over time.
 Since profits may not always reported at a steady rate, we'll also look at how much Sirius XM's free cash flow has grown in comparison with its net income.